jdecourval/laval-simulator/doc/english.md

 **Description:**

-Point mux to another core as indicated by arguments by setting the MUX register.
+Point mux to another core by setting the MUX register as indicated by instruction's arguments.

 **Notes:**

-A core may be connected to itself.
+A core may not be connected to itself.

 **Example:**